-Walker sees good signs and shares early lead in Mississippi
+Munoz picks up where he left off, shares lead in Mississippi

 The last time he started a PGA Tour event with a round this low was a 64 in May 2018 at the AT&T Byron Nelson.

-Michhel Gligic of Canada had a 65, while the group at 66 included another former PGA champion, Keegan Bradley, and Anirban Lahiri of India, who got into this tournament only by finishing in the top 10 last week at Punta Cana in the Dominican Republic.

-Lahiri gave himself a little extra motivation by booking a seat on the PGA Tour charter flight from the Caribbean, even though he wasn’t yet in the Sanderson Farms.
-And then he had a 64-70 weekend to tie for sixth.

-Sergio Garcia, out of the top 50 in the world for the first time since 2011, made his tournament debut in the afternoon, along with Henrik Stenson.
+Sergio Garcia, out of the top 50 in the world for the first time since 2011, made his tournament debut with a 68.
+Henrik Stenson, playing in Mississippi for the first time in 10 years had a 70.

 Stewart Cink opened with a 69 in his first tournament since winning the Safeway Open three weeks ago with his son on the bag, Cink’s first victory since he won the British Open at Turnberry in 2009.